Other Brighton & Hove City Council grants

 A legacy trust fund that generates approximately £45,000 per year towards the upkeep of certain properties in Telscombe Village.
 Contact the Accountant, Central Accounting on 01273 291259.

 The Brighton Fund is aimed at local individuals in need, the trust has a small annual income to help local people who are in hardship or distress, especially people aged over 60.
-It helps people to meet a wide range of needs such as essential household items, special bed chairs, and the special educational needs of children.
-All applicants must be made by a third party such as a welfare adviser, social worker or minister.
-Contact Democratic Services on 01273 291067 or 01273 291077.
+It helps people to meet a wide range of needs such as essential household items, white goods etc, with a one-off grant with a limit of normally £500.
+All applicants must be made by a third party such as a welfare adviser, social worker.
+Contact Democratic Services on 01273 291077 or email: firstname.lastname@example.org.

 The Local Discretionary Social Fund is to help people in a crisis or emergency, or to help someone live independently in their own home, without the need for further care.
 It is available to vulnerable residents of Brighton & Hove.
 It is a non-cash fund and provides essential items directly.